Village Vanguard (Japanese bookstore): History

 Village Vanguard was founded by Keiichi Kikuchi (菊地敬一, Kikuchi Keiichi) in 1986.
 The first Village Vanguard store opened in the Tenpaku ward of Nagoya.

 The store was named after Village Vanguard, a jazz club located in New York City.
 This is because Kikuchi first planned on playing jazz in the bookstore, which actually never happened.

 Stores

 Village Vanguard has 358 shops in total all across Japan, with each store having a completely different layout.
 The layout of products is one of the biggest characteristics of this store; instead of making the layout simply by category, they locate their product based on the employee's creativity.

 Lists

 Books

 Although Village Vanguard is distinct as a bookstore, their book sales only makes up for around 30% of their total sales.
-Unlike majority of the chain book stores, their line up of books varies a lot in every store, because the selection of books are basically up to the person in charge of each store.
+Unlike a majority of the chain book stores, their line up of books varies at every store, because the selection of books is curated by the manager.

 Collaborations

-Village vanguard is known for collaborating with various things, such as bands, companies, YouTubers and more.
+Village Vanguard is known for collaborating with various properties and aspects of pop culture.
+This has included bands, companies, YouTubers, and more.
 The merchandise varies time to time, and they produce things such as clothing, key chains, towels to bowls, sandals etc.